sf-wdi-19-20/modules/w2_d2_1_underscore_templating/README.md

 * Maximize code reusability and maintainability.

-  * If you need to change your HTML structure for elements you're creating and displaying (e.g. adding an additional class name to your tasks), all you have to do is change the template!
+  * If you need to change your HTML structure for elements you're creating and displaying (e.g. adding an additional class name to your to-do tasks), all you have to do is change the template!

 ## Underscore.js